 “I wanted to reach out as I just heard for sure that one of the victims in Napa was Jennifer.
 I am so truly sorry.
 She was such a warm and kind professional, she really made a difference for me personally.
 I have thought of her often since Joseph went to Muir, and exchanged a few nice emails with her.
 Some of the words and phrases she used have resonated in my mind as I try to navigate parenting my guy, and I smile when I think of the jokes she often made.
 Joseph also really connected to her as well as Sasha.
 We have not told him yet.”

-– – Joanell S., Muir Wood Alumnus Mom
+– – Joanell S., mother of Muir Wood alumnus

 “I heard the news about Jennifer and would like to express my condolences to you and the rest of the Muir Wood community.
 Jennifer was a truly great person and the work you both did changed my life immensely.
 She was one of the only people who could see through all the bullshit 16 year old me would throw at the world and she recognized me as a human being.
 I’m now 2 and a half years sober and living a life I could only have dreamed of while loaded.
 I could not have gotten where I am if not for Jennifer, Muir Wood and AA.
 Please keep doing what you do, it changes people’s lives.

 If you ever feel like it would aid the boys to talk to someone who has gone to college, lived in a drinking city like New Orleans and/or works in the music industry, while still being a sober, step-taking member of Alcoholics Anonymous, please feel free to contact me.
 I was given a great life through Muir Wood and AA and paying it back is the least I can do.”